 As we progress through life, we look at our financial situation and consider what we have to pass on to our children and future generations.
 What finances do we have to leave them?
 Do we have any assets to transfer or manage?
 How do we expect them to manage their finances and secure their future?
+When should we start teaching them about investing in the stock market?
 Parents naturally want to provide for their children and hope to see them live a full and prosperous life.
 Part of this desire is to create a stable financial future for them – many parents indeed plan this carefully and create a portfolio of assets and investments that can be transferred to their children or spouse when the time arises.

 Different generations and different outlook on money

 This process and how finances have been managed and transferred has changed dramatically over time.
 Economic climates change and social norms and outlooks changes.
 Different generations have a vastly different outlook on money, investment and how they manage finances.
 For example, you may have a grandparent, parent, and child, each of which has a hugely different opinion and outlook on how their money should be invested.
 What can we expect for future generations?
 How will they manage their money?
 What investments are they likely to make and how will the baby boomer fortune see use?
 This is an extremely interesting topic that may have far-reaching implications for your own investments and decisions.